 In 1182, Aix became the residence of the Counts de Provence.
 The city flourished around the three major poles namely the Palace of the Counts, the Saint-Sauveur Cathedral, and several newly formed districts of artisans and merchants.

-In 1409, the University was founded in the city by Louis II of Anjou.
-When the city was under the control of his son Rene (1409-1480), Aix got hold as an efficient administration and the city turned out to be a heart of artistic creation.
+In 1409, the university was founded in the city by Louis II of Anjou.
+When the city was under the control of his son Rene (1409-1480), it turned out as an artistic centre.
 These golden days were contributed by the legend of Queen Jeanne and King Rene.
 The statue of King Rene at the far end of the Cours Mirabeau still reminds of those thriving days.

 One year after the death of King Rene, the Provence was attached to the Kingdom of France.
-Though it was annexed in the Kingdom, the Aix city strongly declined the centralizing policy of monarchy for about two centuries.
-The town then expanded and changed to a courtesan city organized around judicial and religious power.
+Though it was annexed in the Kingdom, the Aix city strongly declined the centralising policy of monarchy for about two centuries.
+The town then expanded and changed to a courtesan city organised around judicial and religious power.
 After these changes, it came under the rule of Louis XIV.

-Since 1646, the Architectural space of the city developed significantly.
-The new Mazarin district was founded by the brother of the Cardinal, where renowned aristocrats, advisers, and magistrates came to settle down by leaving their homes in the medieval town.
+Since 1646, the Architectural space of the city has developed significantly.
+The new Mazarin district was founded where renowned aristocrats, advisers, and magistrates settled down.

 In 1650, a street for horse-driven carts was opened in the place of collapsed ramparts.
-By the 19th century, this place became the Cours Mirabeau that was named after the "idol of Provence", a Member of Parliament of the Third Estate in 1789.
-The successful people were easily noticed by the richly adorned facades and monumental gates of their mansions.
-A large number of religious foundations were established in the city.
-Most of them were educational and medical foundations.
+By the 19th century, this place became the Cours Mirabeau named after the "idol of Provence", a Member of Parliament of the Third Estate in 1789.
+A large number of religious, educational and medical foundations were established in the city.

 Since the middle of the 20th century, Aix experienced demographic and economic strides without any precedent.
-The city never lost its dynamism and continued to develop its universities and culture.
-The renovation and rebirth works and the future plans of the city testify to its cultural vocation open to the world.
-Now a day, tertiary activities and high-technology companies are playing a vital role in the economic expansion of the city in turn keeping the town steady in the third millennium.
+The city never lost its dynamism and continued its development.
+Nowadays, service industries and high-technology companies are playing a vital role in economic expansion.